Quit Smoking Medications

 People who wish to quit smoking are sometimes prescribed smoking cessation medications to use in addition to lifestyle changes, counseling and other social support measures.
-Through Push Health, one can request a prescription for smoking cessation medications online and get the smoking cessation drugs at a local pharmacy to help quit smoking.
+Through Push Health, one can request a prescription for smoking cessation medications online and get smoking cessation drugs near you to help quit smoking.

 Smoking Cessation Programs